generalui/git-genui/README.md

 * ask if a story is finished and 'finish' it after commit
 * automatically add a comment to the story with the git-commit hash.
 * automatically add all commit authors to the story's owners

-# What it Does

-- git commit prompts:
-  - semantic-versioning: major/minor/patch
-  - kind:
-    - feat: A new feature
-    - fix: A bug fix
-    - docs: Documentation only changes
-    - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-    - refactor: A code change that neither fixes a bug nor adds a feature
-    - perf: A code change that improves performance
-    - test: Adding missing or correcting existing tests
-    - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
-  - pair: whom are you pairing with?
-  - story: what tracker-story are you working on?
-  - update-story:
-    - defaults: unstarted -> started else "no change"
-    - options: finish, deliver

 # Notes